 - Always note and save the various usernames and passwords during installation.

-- Always create a new key pair following the instructions earlier in this post.
+- Always create a new key pair following the instructions described earlier in this 5-part series.

 An essential operational activity of any WordPress website is conducting backups on a regular basis.
 Website backups are necessary for archival purposes and in the event that I move the website to a new AWS instance.
 For a WordPress site, both the WordPress database and folders/files need to be included in a backup.
 I use UpdraftPlus (a WordPress plug-in).